 Accelerate and simplify recruitment and internal feedback

 Human resources, therefore, must pay special attention to designing effective recruitment policies in a market dominated by labor shortages.
-And focus on actions that allow for continuous feedback with the people already on the payroll.
+And focus on actions that allow for continuous feedback from the people already on the payroll.

 - Keep several communication channels with your teams.

 - Encourage collaboration.

 - Send and receive feedback in real time.

 - Have fair and reliable information on the performance of the workforce.

 Another challenge for HR lies in employer branding when it comes to recruiting.